 However I always felt that the type extensibility model was not complete without Extension Properties.
 Apparently I am not alone.
 Now and then, I see the articles/solutions for mimicking Extension Properties.
-Initially, I thought that Microsoft would eventually deliver a proper Extension Properties implementation however now it is apparent that it is very unlikely.
+Initially, I thought that Microsoft would eventually deliver a proper Extension Properties implementation but now it is apparent that it's very unlikely.

 To be technically accurate, XAML Attached Properties allows extending types with the property-like dynamic "members".
 However the Attached Properties implementation is relatively heavy, too XAML specific and the usage pattern isn't so great neither.

 Thus the presented solution is an attempt to implement generic Attached Properties based on the extension methods syntax.

 While hoping for a proper solution from Microsoft, I developed and used my own, which achieves the desired behavior.
 Though it is lacking the syntactical sugar possible only by truly extending the C# syntax.
 But it served me very well and I decided to share it.

 The trigger for this article was another article on the very same subject: